followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/3 Methods/updateAppointment(target_appointment).md

 ===================================================================

 <!--shortDescription-->
-Updates the appointment specified by the first method parameter by the appointment object specified by the second method parameter in the the data associated with the widget.
+Updates the appointment specified by the first method parameter by the appointment object specified by the second method parameter in the data associated with the widget.
 <!--/shortDescription-->

 <!--paramName1-->target<!--/paramName1-->